afnog/sse/virtualization/ganeti-exercise.md

 	sudo update-grub
 	sudo apt-get dist-upgrade
-	sudo apt-get install xen-hypervisor-amd64 xen-system-amd64
+	sudo apt-get install xen-linux-system-amd64

 Then `reboot` the host.
 Be sure to select a Xen kernel from the boot list.
 Log in again and check that the `free` command reports 384 MB of total Mem, not 2 GB:

+	afnog@ganeti:~$ free
+		     total       used       free     shared    buffers     cached
+	Mem:        309132

 ### Install DRBD

-The Ganeti manual has instructions for this, but they are confusing and out-of-date for Ubuntu 16.04, so we skip that step and do it here instead:
+The Ganeti manual has instructions for this, but they are confusing and out-of-date for Debian >= Wheezy, so we skip that step and do it here instead:

 	sudo apt install drbd-utils